sureshkumarps006/JavaPrograms/README.md

 12) ExceptionHandling_IndexOutOfBound is to demonstarte IndexOutOfBound Exception using nested try, catch and finally statements.
 13) ExceptionHandling_AgeValidationUsingThrow is to demonstarte how to throw an exception using throw statement.
 14) ExceptionHandling_AgeValidationCustomExceptionHandling class is to handle and creating an custom exception using throw statement.
+15) Collection_Linkedlist class is to demonstrate the working of an Linkedlist